 The island of North Haven, Maine is a magical place for a wedding.

 The coast of New England, in general, is a pretty incredible place for a wedding, but Maine weddings are epic.
 North Haven is a tiny island off the coast of Maine, only accessible by boat three times a day.

 Rolling hills, lupine fields, looming fog, lobsters, wellies, ocean inlets, farms, fishermen, sail boats, and cable knit sweaters…

-We arrived the day before the wedding on a ferry and were greeted by Tei and Jesse on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.
+We arrived the day before the wedding on a ferry and were greeted by Olivia and Benedict on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.

 To my surprise, I recognized a few guests in attendance from one of my favorite ever Hamptons weddings I photographed early in my career.

 And what Maine wedding would be complete without local oysters?
-The cocktail hour took place in the garden of Tei’s parent’s property and the reception continued inside the barn Tei’s father had built.
+The cocktail hour took place in the garden of Olivia’s parent’s property and the reception continued inside the barn Olivia’s father had built.

 Here’s few images from the weekend…